Vyral/scott-voak/_posts/2019-12-30-where-to-find-good-investment-properties-near-san-diego.md

 When it comes to real estate investing near the San Diego area, you want to buy a property that’s in a good neighborhood, but make sure that you’re considering the long-term when it comes to assessing a neighborhood’s quality.
 It’s a good idea to buy in a currently average neighborhood that’s on an upward trend.

 That’s one of the reasons why, around seven to 10 years ago, San Marcos was a popular investment site.
 The university was just starting up, there was a lot of redevelopment in the downtown area, and the Mello-Roos fees from Santa Leo Hills and other developments were going into the schools.
 After that, they got a second high school and the middle schools got better, as well.
-Since, we’ve seen a general increase in the value of San Marcos.
+Since then, we’ve seen a general increase in the value of San Marcos.

 **When looking at San Diego for investment opportunities, I would focus on three areas:**